jyyy750/HR_Analytics_project/README.md

 And then I used the following models and evaluation metrics:

 ### models
+* Logistic Regression:
+&emsp;&emsp; 1.
+One of the most classic models for binary classification.
+&emsp;&emsp; 2.
+No assumption required about the distribution of classes.
+&emsp;&emsp; 3. fast.

+* SVC:
+&emsp;&emsp; 1.
+More efficient in high dimensional spaces like in this case.

+* Naive Bayes:
+&emsp;&emsp; 1.
+It is not sensitive to irrelevant features &emsp;&emsp; 2.
+It doesn’t require as much training data

+* KNN:
+&emsp;&emsp; 1.
+No assumptions about data.
+&emsp;&emsp; 2. versatile - works both for regression and classification.
+&emsp;&emsp; 3.
+Quick calculation time

 * Random Forest:
 &emsp;&emsp; 1.
 RF is a great classifier that doesn't require extensive tuning for optimal performance.
 &emsp;&emsp; 2.
 RF doesn't need any prior assumption about the distribution of data.